terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```
 ### 3. Generate and test the schema

-1. Navigate to `/token-factory/contracts/cw20-factory-token`:
+a.
+Navigate to `/token-factory/contracts/cw20-factory-token`:

 ```
 cd `/token-factory/contracts/cw20-factory-token`
 ```

-2. Generate the new schema:
+b.
+Generate the new schema:

 ```
 cargo schema
 ```

-3. Test the schema:
+c.
+Test the schema:

 ```
 cargo test